stidsborg/Cleipnir.ResilientFunctions/README.md

 # Cleipnir's Resilient Functions
 **"Simply providing a way to ensure your code gets run - until you say it is done"**

-Resilient Functions is a simple and intuitive .NET framework for managing the execution of functions which must complete in their entirety despite: failures, restarts, deployments, data migrations etc.
+Resilient Functions is a simple and intuitive .NET framework for managing the execution of functions which must complete in their entirety despite: failures, restarts, deployments, versioning etc.

-It automatically retries an invocation until it completes potentially across process restarts and physical nodes.
+It automatically retries a function invocation until it completes potentially across process restarts and physical nodes.

-The framework also supports failing invocations for manually handling, postponing invocations and facilitates data migrations.
+The framework also supports postponing/suspending invocations or failing invocations for manually handling.
+Furthermore, versioning is natively supported.

 It requires a minimal amount of setup to get started and seamlessly scales with multiple running instances.

+Crucially, all this allows the **saga pattern** to be implemented in a simple yet powerful way.

 Out-of-the-box you also get:
 * synchronized invocation across multiple process instances